 Applications are now available!
-Contact Mr Pickup for more information.
+Contact Ms Smith or Mr Skinner for more information.

 We began our journey as we left school on the evening of 3 July, travelling through the night and the following day to arrive in the warm, welcoming heat of Accra, Ghana.
 From the moment we left the anticipation grew as, together, we looked forward to making friends, serving each other and showing that when people are united, no matter where they come from, they can achieve something incredible.

 We arrived at Dutch Komenda, our partner school early afternoon on 5 July.
 We were greeted in an amazing, loving and welcoming manner.
 Not just the school children, buddies and teachers, but representatives of the whole community were waiting to greet us.
 Our time in Dutch Komenda started with a party and everyone was invited.
 Our mission was clear: our two communities were joining together to effect a positive change for the school and the town as we strove to help improve the teaching and learning for everyone involved.

 We had agreed that together we would help develop this through the following projects:

 • Making the kindergarten buildings and classrooms a place for the children to learn through displays and murals